ramsharan0230/swansea-task-front/README.md

 #### Smart Quote Frontend is a modern, responsive, and lightweight application built with Nuxt 3, designed to interact with the Smart Quote backend system.
 It empowers users to create, manage, and optimize customer quotations using AI-enhanced insights via OpenAI GPT-4.
 This application communicates with the Laravel backend to perform profitability calculations, receive AI-generated suggestions, and download PDF/CSV versions of quote summaries.

+### Motivation

+The frontend is designed to provide a smooth, modern, and responsive user experience for managing customer quotations.
+The goal was to create an intuitive interface that empowers users to easily input data, visualize profitability health through color-coded signals, and generate actionable insights.

+To enhance the decision-making process, i integrated OpenAI’s GPT-4 API to provide AI-powered suggestions that help users optimize their quotes, identify low-margin items, and improve profitability.
+This AI integration adds significant value by giving intelligent, context-aware recommendations directly within the frontend interface.

+By building the frontend with Nuxt 3, i leverage the power of Vue 3’s Composition API and Vite’s fast bundling, ensuring fast load times, excellent developer experience, and future scalability.
+The project is structured to be maintainable and extensible, with clear separation of concerns.

 ### Table of contents

 -   [About](#about)